waitunsoe/wts/README.md

-- 👋 Hi, I’m @WaiTunSoe
+- 👋 Hi, I’m a professional freelance frontend web developer.
-- 👀 I’m interested in python.
+- 👀 I’m interested in web development and android developmet..
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning php, laraval and java.
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me..
-- 📫 How to reach me ...
+mail- learningofmine@gmail.com

 <!---
 WaiTunSoe/WaiTunSoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.